If you’re finding life fraught and frantic, take a look at these 20 ways to relax and dial down the stress in just five minutes…

 Find somewhere to sit with a pen and paper – writing manually is important, as it’s a break from normal life.
 Write out your worries, your fears, whatever is on your mind – then, when five minutes are up, stop.
 Burn your notes or stick them in the bottom drawer.
 The point is to get all worries out of your head.

-Anything pleasurable but pointless.
-Playing hide-and-seek with family, throwing balls for your dog, bouncing on a trampoline.
+Do anything pleasurable but pointless.
+Playing hide-and-seek with your family, throwing balls for your dog, bouncing on a trampoline.
 The older we get – and the more stressed we become – the less we play.
 But, it soothes troubled minds and reconnects us to our younger, more carefree selves.

 Chewing is a powerful relaxant – whether it’s gum, or chewing food for longer – as it can help reduce blood pressure and levels of the stress hormone cortisol.
 Adding just five minutes to your lunch by eating mindfully – really thinking about the taste and the texture – adds to your pleasure.